The Coalition Government’s $75 billion roads, rail and airport plan will relieve congestion, grow our regions and make life easier for Australians.

 - A $6.7 billion, 10 year commitment to upgrade the Bruce Highway, to improve safety, congestion and flood immunity, reducing travel times for motorists and freight.

-- New funding in the recent Budget was provided for: planning and construction works between Pine River and Caloundra; the Wide Bay Highway/Bruce Highway intersection upgrade; the Deception Bay Interchange upgrade.
+- New funding in the 2017 Budget was provided for: planning and construction works between Pine River and Caloundra; the Wide Bay Highway/Bruce Highway intersection upgrade; the Deception Bay Interchange upgrade.

 Gateway Motorway North

-- Widening from 4 to 6 lanes, improving access and better connecting the Bruce Highway, Northern Brisbane and the Port of Brisbane.
+- Widening from four to six lanes, improving access and better connecting the Bruce Highway, Northern Brisbane and the Port of Brisbane.
 This will create 1,000 jobs.

 Toowoomba Range Crossing

 - Cutting travel times and removing traffic from Toowoomba Town Centre and creating 1,800 jobs.